 Farming is a notoriously dangerous industry with a high level of fatalities and injuries.
-All levels of farm machinery used require the person operating them to be alert and fit.
-In a large number of situations the person using the farm machinery is self employed either as a contractor, a sole trader farmer or is in a farming partnership.
-A requirement to be able to obtain farm insurance etc can be the ability to show fitness to be able to use the machinery.
-In a recent tax case Parsons (TC421) it was ruled that medical expenses were allowable for income tax relief as the object of the expense was for his business.
+The operator needs to be alert and fit for all levels of farm machinery.
+In a large number of situations the person using the farm machinery is self employed, either as a contractor, a sole trader farmer or in a farming partnership.
+A requirement for farm insurance, etc, can be the ability to show fitness to use the machinery.
+In a recent tax case Parsons (TC421) it was ruled that medical expenses were allowable for income tax relief as the object of the expense was for the business.

 It is worth looking at the detail of the case to see how it relates to farming.

-Mr David S Parsons (TC421) (2010) UK FTT 110
+Mr David S Parsons (TC421)